PLOS/ambraproject/index.md

 ## What is Ambra?

-Ambra is an innovative Open Source platform for publishing [Open Access][oa] research articles.
-It provides features for post-publication discussion and versioned articles that allows for a "living" document around which further scientific discoveries can be made.
-The platform is in active development by [PLOS (Public Library of Science)][plos] and is licensed under the [MIT License][mit].
+Ambra is an Open Source platform for publishing [Open Access][oa] research articles.
+It provides features for post-publication discussion and versioned articles that allows for a “living” document around which further scientific discoveries can be made.
+It is licensed under the MIT License.

+## What is the status of Ambra?

+PLOS (Public Library of Science) no longer actively develops Ambra, but maintains it as its operating platform for the full catalog of PLOS journals:

+With PLOS focus moving away from Ambra, the platform itself is not likely to be the ideal starting point for a new journal or publishing system.
+However, it remains viable, and its purposeful design toward solving open access scholarly communication problems may serve as a point of inspiration for future platforms.

   [oa]:   https://www.plos.org/open-access
   [plos]: http://www.plos.org/